-The Snark Super ST-8 Super Tight is a basic clip-on guitar tuner.
-Its affordable price tag and the fact that it's easy to use and affordable, so much so that it is the first tuner many student musicians purchase.
+The Snark ST-8 Super Tight is a basic, entry-level clip-on guitar tuner.
+Its affordable price tag and the fact that it's easy to use have made it many student musician's first tuner.
 These little tuners are so ubiquitous, you could say that they are making our world a more harmonious place.
 While the ST-8 wasn't our testers' absolute favorite tuner, it's a worthy purchase for anyone who wants their instrument to sound good (which should be everyone).
 It uses a vibration sensor to assess what note is being played instead of a microphone, making it less susceptible to interference from other instruments.
-Additionally, it has a large calibration range, just in case you need to tune to an old church organ.
+Additionally, it has a large calibration range, on the off chance you need to tune to an old church organ.
 Its display is easy to read and bright enough to see in all light conditions.

 We are disappointed with the tap tempo metronome.
 The metronome keeps time with a flashing heart icon on the display, not an audible beat, so to keep time, you must be looking at it.
 This makes the metronome useless when sight reading or when working out a difficult passage of music where you may need to look at the fretboard or your fingers.
 However, it is accurate and easy to use as a tuner, so it makes a perfect gift for the budding musician in your life.

 Why You Should Trust Us